Hiking in the Dolomites: Everything You Need to Know

 4. Tierser Alpl Schutzhaus

-Start your hike from the scenic meadows in Compatsch, Italy
+Start your hike from the scenic meadows in Compatsch.

-Tucked away amidst the towering mountains that loom over it, Tierser Alpl Schutzhaus offers up views that no other rifugio can compete with thanks to its scenic setting.
+Tucked away amidst the towering mountains that loom over it, Tierser Alpl Schutzhaus offers up views that no other refugio can compete with.
 Located in Schlern-Rosengarten Nature Park, the rifugio is a fantastic place to spend the night although you will have to book in advance due to its popularity.
 Waking up to such breathtaking panoramas is an unforgettable experience.
-It is no surprise that this is such a popular trail to hike.

 • How to get there: Seis am Schlen is just half-an-hour away from nearby Bolzano by bus.
 Another way to get there is to drive to Seis am Schlern and park there before taking the aerial cableway up to Compatsch where you can start the hike.